Frequently Asked Questions

 Q: Do employers value an Apprenticeship on my CV as much as other qualifications?

-A: A recent study found that UK employers cited work experience as their top priority when hiring new candidates.
+A: Many employers cite work experience as their top priority when hiring new candidates.
 An Apprenticeship shows that you’re not only qualified but also that you already have experience of doing the job you’re applying for - something that is invaluable.

 Q: What qualifications will I need?